 The ice cover of the lakes was about 1 m thick, so together with snow shoveling, the drilling of five holes (one per core) proved to be great physical exercises to warm up in the cold.
 Our custom-made, low-tech sediment corer froze up quickly though and required some innovative quick fixes to improve its performance.
 With 15 lakes in total, we wanted to cover a large part of the Mackenzie Delta.
 The accessibility of some planned sites was uncertain at first – as snow conditions can be challenging for untrained snow mobile drivers – but thanks to the great support of Aurora Research Institute technician Ryan McLeod, we managed to reach all ten lakes we had originally planned for.
 Five additional lakes were accessed via helicopter.
 Unfortunately, those two helicopter days were relatively grey and snowy with poor visibility over the delta – but the work went well and we actually finished earlier than originally planned.
 Now that all samples have been successfully brought back to ETH laboratories, we can start to exploit these sedimentary archives and search for the potential evidence of accelerating permafrost thaw.

-Lisa Bröder is a research at ETH Zurich.
+Lisa Bröder is a researcher at ETH Zurich.
 Her field trip took place in spring 2022 with financial support from an SPI Exploratory Grant.

 Header photograph: © Maarten Lupker, all rights reserved